 Required patches and files

-To get Windows 98 installed at all, the following were required:
+To get Windows 98 installed at all, the following is recommended:

 - rloew SATA patch